 2) Restrict the Installation of Software

-Users who install software at will expose the whole network to viruses and malware.
+Users installing the software will expose the whole network to viruses and malware.
 Thus, only administrators should conduct installations.
 And if users must install anything, it must be with their administrator’s approval.
-Yes, they will find this frustrating but it is necessary for network security.
+Yes, they will find this frustrating, but it is necessary for network security.
 And it pays off dividends in the long run.

 3) Update Antivirus Software